DataDog/documentation/content/en/security/application_security/enabling/compatibility/java.md

 - Distributed Tracing to see attack flows through your applications

 ##### ASM Capability Notes
-- Open Source Vulnerability Detections is supported on all libraries
+- Open Source Vulnerability Detections is supported on all frameworks